TheDeafenGuy/tailscale-snap2/README.md

 <h1>Updating</h1>

 I usually try to update the snap to the latest version of Tailscale within one day of an update to Tailscale itself.

+Also note that I may not be able to help/fix all issues, considering how limited ChatGPT is in actually helping with the task it is given.
+For instance, the snap is not confined right now because I am unable ot figure out how to do that without sacrificing usability.
+I created this in the first place because I just wanted tailscale to work.